Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Any time a child dies, is injured, or experiences a substantiated incident, we publicly report it and rigorously investigate what happened.
+Any time a child dies, is injured, or experiences a substantiated incident, both at the intake stage and while receiving services, we publicly report it and rigorously investigate what happened.

-The following children, youth and young adults have recently died, experienced a serious injury or a substantiated incident:
+The following children, youth and young adults have recently died or experienced a serious injury:

 Our thoughts and condolences go out to all those impacted by these incidents.
 We are committed to transparency and will examine what happened and improve our services wherever possible.

 Albertans have a right to know when a death, serious injury or substantiated incident occurs for a child, youth or young adult receiving services.
 The details shared on this page align with the Child, Youth and Family Enhancement Act and confidentiality requirements as outlined in Freedom of Information and Protection of Privacy Act.

 The Recent Notifications section discloses individual events in accordance with legislated timelines.
 These cases are consolidated into the Monthly Summary on the 20th of the subsequent month (or nearest business day) along with the summary of serious injuries and deaths (for example, April events are updated around May 20).
 After that, information is publicly reported as part of part of the monthly and quarterly statistics.

 A substantiated incident is defined as any substantiated allegation of abuse of a child or youth in care, or any substantiated incident where a child (under the age of 18) receiving intervention services witnesses, is the victim, or is the perpetrator of a serious event such as, but not limited to, a criminal matter.

 Children’s Services reviews every death, serious injury or substantiated incident of a child, youth or young adult receiving services up to the age of 24.

 We look at what happened to determine what went wrong and if improvements can be made to the child intervention system.
 This includes: